-NOTICE IS HEREBY GIVEN that the 14th Annual General Meeting ("AGM") of the Company will be held at Sunway Hotel, Studio 1 & 2, Level 1A, 11 Lebuh Tenggiri Dua, Pusat Bandar Seberang Jaya, Prai, 13600 Penang on Friday, 31 May 2019 at 10.30 a.m. for the following purposes:-
+NOTICE IS HEREBY GIVEN that the 15th Annual General Meeting ("AGM") of the Company will be held as a fully virtual general meeting at broadcast venue at the Conference Room, P.T.
+1, Lot 57A, Lorong Perusahaan 5, Kulim Industrial Estate, 09000 Kulim, Kedah on Wednesday, 24 June 2020 at 11.00 a.m. for the following purposes:

-ORDINARY BUSINESS:-
+ORDINARY BUSINESS:

-- 1. To receive the Audited Financial Statements for the year ended 31 December 2018 and Reports of the Directors and Auditors thereon. - To re-elect the following Directors who retire pursuant to Article 95(1) of the Company's Constitution 2.
-(Memorandum and Articles of Association): (a) Madam Khaw Choon Hoong (Resolution 1) (b) Madam Mary Geraldine Phipps (Resolution 2) (c) Mr. Chan Wah Chong (Resolution 3) To approve the Directors' Fees of up to RM200,000 for the financial year ending 31 December 2019.
-3. (Resolution 4) 4 To approve the payment of benefits payable to the Non-Executive Directors up to an amount of RM25,000, from 1 June 2019 until the next AGM of the Company.
-(Resolution 5) To re-appoint Messrs KPMG PLT as Auditors of the Company for the financial year ending 31 December 5.
-2019 and to authorize the Board of Directors to determine their remuneration.
+- 1. To receive the Audited Financial Statements for the year ended 31 December 2019 and Reports of the Directors and Auditors thereon. - 2.
+To re-elect the following Directors who retire pursuant to Article 88 of the Company's Constitution:

+(a) Mr. Khaw Seang Chuan (Resolution 1)

+(b) Mr. Leow Chan Khiang (Resolution 2)

+(c) Mr. Law Cheng Lock (Resolution 3)

+To approve the Directors' Fees of up to RM200,000 for the financial year ending 31 December 3.

+To approve the payment of benefits payable to the Non-Executive Directors up to an amount of RM25,000, from 25 June 2020 until the next AGM of the Company.
+(Resolution 5)

+5. To re-appoint Messrs KPMG PLT as Auditors of the Company for the financial year ending 31 December 2020 and to authorize the Board of Directors to determine their remuneration.
 (Resolution 6)

-SPECIAL BUSINESS:-
+SPECIAL BUSINESS:

-To consider and if thought fit, to pass the following resolution, with or without any modifications, as Ordinary Resolutions of the Company:-
+To consider and if thought fit, to pass the following resolution, with or without any modifications, as Ordinary Resolutions of the Company: